lehins/massiv/.github/ISSUE_TEMPLATE/question.md

 about: Ask a question about massiv and related
 ---

-If you would like to ask a simple question about usage of the library it is better to do so on [gitter](https://gitter.im/haskell-massiv/Lobby) where people who are willing to answer such questions, including the author of the library, will be notified, rather than eveyone who is watching the repo for new features and bug reports.
+If you would like to ask a simple question about the usage of massiv, it is better to do so on https://gitter.im/haskell-massiv, where people who are more keen to answer such questions will be notified, instead of everyone who is watching the repository for new features and bug reports.

-In case when a question is more complicated and more people in the community could benefit from an answer, naturally [stackoverflow.com](https://stackoverflow.com/questions/tagged/massiv) would be a more suitable place.
+In case when a question is more complicated and/or more people in the community would benefit from an answer, naturally https://stackoverflow.com would be a more suitable place.
 Make sure to tag a question with `massiv` and possibly paste a link on gitter.

-If you still believe you will reach the right audience by asking a question here in github in form of an issue, please feel free to do so.
+If you still believe you will reach the right audience by asking a question here on github, please, feel free to do so.